Internality of autonomous algebraic differential equations: Introduction

 When the field $F$ is a field of constants, i.e. the derivative is identically zero on $F$, this system is autonomous, and it defines a rational vector field.
 We will almost always work in that context.

-We are interested in whether there are a finite number of solutions $a_1, \cdots , a_n$ and a rational function $h$ such that any "generic" solution $a$ of the system (\ref{sys of eq intro}) can be expressed as $a = h(c_1, \cdots , c_m, a_1 , \cdots , a_n)$, where the $c_i$ are complex numbers.
+We are interested in whether there are a finite number of solutions $a_1, \cdots , a_n$ and a rational function $h$ such that any generic solution $a$ of the system (\ref{sys of eq intro}) can be expressed as $a = h(c_1, \cdots , c_m, a_1 , \cdots , a_n)$, where the $c_i$ are complex numbers.
 This is an important phenomenon, which is exemplified by, but not limited to, systems of linear differential equations.
-It has been studied by various fields of mathematics.
-First, it corresponds exactly to the model-theoretic notion of \emph{internality to the constants}, which we will define in the preliminaries.
-From a differential algebra perspective, it is closely related to Kolchin's \emph{strongly normal extensions} \cite{kolchin1953galois}.
-The connection between these two areas has been thoroughly investigated, see for example \cite[Chapter 2, Section 9]{marker2017model}.
+It has been central in various areas of mathematics.